smartlawhub/Legal-Data-Analysis/lesson2/Requests/task.md

 constitution, and possibly without the `html` code surrounding it.

 (Note that, quite often, you'll want to scrap several distinct pages of a website, something you can do with a loop.
-Sometimes, you don't know in advance what are the pages you'll want to scrap, and there are third-party plugins for this.)
+Sometimes, you don't know in advance what are the pages you'll want to scrap, and there are third-party plugins, known as crawlers, for this.)

 <b>4. </b>To go past this issue, you'll need to manipulate the  `html` and locate what you need.
 To do so, a module
 called BeautifulSoup is very helpful.
 But also your browser: what you want to do is: